Posts Finally Working!

 She asked me to spell the name of the affected domain (technomom.com) over and over and over again.
 I did so, very slowly and clearly, at least five times.
 What did she do?
 Inform me that gbncom.com was working just fine, and ask me what error message I was getting!

 I finally got her to this site, where the errors were clearly visible to every visitor.
 Then, finally, she started talking about escalating the problem to someone else.
 She wasn’t sure who, though, and claimed that nobody there can make outbound calls, so she couldn’t have that person (or her supervisor) call me back.
 More holding.
-Thanks Goddess for unlimited cell minutes!
+Thank Goddess for unlimited cell minutes!
 I really, really need to get a headset, though, as I was in more and more pain from simply holding the telephone.

 At nearly 5, “Glen” finally got on the phone.
 He said he has no input regarding the hiring of “advisors” like “Grace.”
 If the supposed supervisor doesn’t, who does?
 In any case, he finally pinpointed the problem: the database was full.
-To be accurate, it was more than full, 47mb over the size limit!
+To be accurate, it was more than full, 47MB over the size limit!

 Honestly, I hadn’t checked that.
 But how could that happen?
 And wouldn’t I get some kind of notice or warning?
 Well, no, they don’t have anything in place to warn users when databases are getting too big.
-That seems like a ridiculously easy thing to put in place, but apparently it isn’t important to them.
+That seems like a ridiculously easy thing to put in place, but apparently, it isn’t important to them.

-I was aware of the 100mb limit 1&1 places on MySQL databases on our plan, but every time I’d looked at the usage, every database had 97mb free, or more!
+I was aware of the 100MB limit 1&1 places on MySQL databases on our plan, but every time I’d looked at the usage, every database had 97MB free, or more!
 Blogs are mostly text!
 The images I do post aren’t even stored in MySQL!

-After getting off the phone, I looked at the size of all each table.
+After getting off the phone, I looked at the size of each table.
 The culprit was the cache for the Joe Tan/Silas Partners Flickr photo album plugin.
 I didn’t notice, when I installed an upgrade to the plugin, that it defaults to showing all of the Flickr groups you’re in.
 There’s no way that I can see to disable caching, either, and it seems that somebody browsed a lot of group photos at some point over the weekend.
 Clearing that cache took me back to being way, way below the database size limit.
 If you use that plugin (which is great, BTW), check the settings!

 So that’s why you’re seeing my blog posts appear late.
 It’s better than “the dog ate my blog posts,” at least.
 Isn’t it?

-One Response to “Posts Finally Working!”
+One thought on “Posts Finally Working!